ChandradithyaJ/Sankalp/README.md

 ---

-**Sankalp MERN Web Application** - Together, we can create understanding and support for mental health issues and disabilities.
+**Sankalp** - Together, we can create understanding and support for mental health issues and disabilities.
 Thank you for your interest and contributions!